dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 ![](images/017_Introduction_The-Clear-UI_Canvas-Attributes.png)

-Background and grid colours and the style, size, visibility and snap attributes of the grid can all be configured.
+Background and grid colors and the style, size, visibility and snap attributes of the grid can all be configured.

 The canvas area can be set directly by the Width and Height or from available preset frame sizes.